-The Complainant made a number of allegations in relation to a judge of the Saskatchewan Court of Queen's Bench.
-Council told the Complainant that, as the complaint related to a Queen's Bench judge, it was outside the jurisdiction of the Saskatchewan Provincial Court Judicial Council to review.
-Council advised that complaints regarding the conduct of judges of the Court of Queen's Bench must be directed to the Canadian Judicial Council.
+The Complainant wrote to Council and enquired about a decision reserved by a judge of the Saskatchewan Court of Queen's Bench with respect to an estate matter.
+The Complainant was told that the complaint was outside the jurisdiction of the Saskatchewan Provincial Court Judicial Council to review.
+The Complainant was advised that in order to pursue the complaint further, the complainant could write to the Registrar of the Court of Queen's Bench.
+Additionally or alternatively, the Complainant was advised that complaints against the conduct of a judge of the Court of Queen's Bench should be directed to the Canadian Judicial Council.